tasniatamannaweb/about-me/README.md

-# about-me
+# about Me

-A simple HTML page to introduce myself.
-(Will be improved in the future; currently built with the basics I've learned while practicing.)
+This repository contains a simple *about me* webpage built using HTML.
+It was created to introduce myself and serves as a practice project.
+Currently, I am learning and practicing, so I've built it with the knowledge I have acquired so far.
+Future improvements are planned.

+## Features
+- Basic HTML structure
+- Personal introduction